gradio-app/gradio/guides/02_building-interfaces/00_the-interface-class.md

 ## Components Attributes

-We used two textbox components in the previous examples, but what if you want to change how the UI components look or behave?
+We used the default versions of the `gr.Textbox` and `gr.Slider`, but what if you want to change how the UI components look or behave?

-Let's say you want to customize the input text field — for example, you wanted it to be larger and have a text placeholder.
-If we use the actual class for `Textbox` instead of using the string shortcut, you have access to much more customizability through component attributes.
+Let's say you want to customize the slider to have values from 1 to 10, with a default of 2.
+And you wanted to customize the output text field — you want it to be larger and have a label.

+If you use the actual class for `gr.Textbox` and `gr.Slider` instead of using the string shortcut, you have access to much more customizability through component attributes.

 $code_hello_world_2
 $demo_hello_world_2

 ## Multiple Input and Output Components

-Suppose you had a more complex function, with multiple inputs and outputs.
+Suppose you had a more complex function, with multiple outputs as well.
 In the example below, we define a function that takes a string, boolean, and number, and returns a string and number.
-Take a look how you pass a list of input and output components.

 $code_hello_world_3
 $demo_hello_world_3

-You simply wrap the components in a list.
-Each component in the `inputs` list corresponds to one of the parameters of the function, in order.
-Each component in the `outputs` list corresponds to one of the values returned by the function, again in order.
+Just as each component in the `inputs` list corresponds to one of the parameters of the function, in order, each component in the `outputs` list corresponds to one of the values returned by the function, in order.

 ## An Image Example